 Currently I am training to be a counsellor and look forward to working in that role as the next phase of my life when I retire from full-time church ministry next year.

 I shall begin with an introduction to the experience of the ‘Inward Light’ that the first Quakers had in the context of the 17th century.
-This will lead into a silent Meeting for Worship.
+This will be an experimental hour sharing the Quaker approach to worship.
 We shall then conclude with a discussion about the Quaker approach to ecumenism and how that might help us all feel more hopeful.

 The maximum number of participants in each workshop is limited, so book early to avoid disappointment!